MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 If the command returns a key ID, you're all set and can skip ahead to the [create a group managed service account](#create-a-group-managed-service-account) section.
 Otherwise, continue on to create the KDS root key.

-In a production environment or test environment with multiple domain controllers, run the following command in PowerShell as a *Domain Administrator* to create the KDS root key.
+In a production environment or test environment with multiple domain controllers, run the following cmdlet in PowerShell as a Domain Administrator to create the KDS root key.

 ```powershell
 # For production environments